VicWu07/quartz/content/notes/USAspending.md

 >
 > >Usually it's more common to **measure** spending by **obligation** over outlays.

+>[!faq]- Prime v.s.
+Sub Award
+>
+>A **prime award** is an agreement that the federal government makes with a non-federal entity for the purpose of carrying out a federal program.
+Prime awards are distinct from sub-awards.
+>
+>A **sub-award** is an agreement that a prime award recipient makes with another entity to perform a portion of the work for of a prime award.
+>
+>A prime award summary is a roll-up of all related prime award transactions which share a set of identifiers that make up the unique award key.
+Prime award transactions are aggregated together as prime award summaries **using different sets of fields** for contracts versus financial assistance award spending.

 ## Structural Concepts
 > [!info]- Transaction
 >